rbrasga/SPPD-Deck-Tracker/README.md

 	* Now open the app "Root Certificate Manager", and Import the certificate (.cer) file you just downloaded.
 	* Now you're ready to use all of the features of the deck tracker.
   * Note: Each time after you set the proxy, you have do a *full restart* of bluestacks
-    * Exit Bluestacks by click 'Quit' from the bluestacks icon in the system tray (near the clock).
+    * Exit Bluestacks by clicking 'Quit' from the bluestacks icon in the system tray (near the clock).
 	* Then start it up again - now the proxy is ready to go!

-For iPhone:
+For iOS Devices:
   * Run the Deck Tracker
     * Verify your Settings are correct
 	* Install the certificate on your local computer
   * Update your Wifi Settings on the iPhone
 	 * Add a manual proxy using hostname: __my_IP__, port: 8877
+	    * __my_IP__ is found in the Deck Tracker SETTINGS Tab.
   * Navigate and install the certificate at: http://__my_IP__:8877/
   * Grant full access to the certificate
 	  * Navigate to Settings